vlad196/arch-installation-guide/Драйвера/NVIDIA.md

 #for suspend and resume when using GSP firmware.
 This feature can also work badly on PRIME configurations,
 #so please check dmesg logs for errors if you want to use this.

-blacklist nouveau
+#blacklist nouveau
-alias nouveau off
+#alias nouveau off
 #
 # Nouveau must be blacklisted here as well beside from the initrd to avoid a
 # delayed loading (for example on Optimus laptops where the Nvidia card is not
 # driving the main display).
+# Bur they allreay blacklisted nvidia-utils package in /usr/lib/modprobe.d/nvidia-utils.conf

 options nvidia_drm modeset=1